ericallenpaul/TeamRoster/README.md

 Add Your Models (Class files)
 One of the best places to start designing an application that uses a database is your models (or classes).
-It’s a simple task that in the long term can be challenging to master.
+Itâ€™s a simple task that in the long term can be challenging to master.
 At the simplest level think about how to describe the data you need to collect as nouns.
 In this application, which is designed to keep track of a team roster we have nouns like: